springyboiii/AI-Call-Quality-Evaluation/README.md

 - Failed calls(marked as `FAILED` in the `calls` table) are sent to a `failed_jobs` queue for manual intervention
 - Only 2 calls were available in the dataset.
 Hence not a thoroughly evaluated system
 - Unit tests are not implemented
-- Really long calls exceeding the context window of the model will be truncated
 - Whisper is the SOT model for audio transcription
+- Have to extend the POC to support long calls exceeding the context window of the model
+- The system is desgned having scalability in mind but it is not demonstrated in this POC

 ### How system handles failures, retries and scaling